Status: WMO Continental Advisor

 Name: Mario Appiano, PhD

 City / Country: Torino, Italy

 Field of Expertise: I am a mediator with a deep practice in the domain of successions, bank, commercial and real estate disputes.
-I further work as a trainer for mediation and as a lawyer admitted to Italian bar from 1993 and to plead in front of Italian Court in Italy from 2007.
-I own a Ph.D. in European Law and a Master on China Law.
+I further work as a trainer for mediation and as a lawyer admitted to Italian bar from 1993 and to plead in front of the Italian Court in Italy from 2007.
+I own a Ph.D. in European Law and a Master in China Law.
 In the past, I acted as a mediator and arbitrator at CONSOB (Italian authority responsible for regulating the Italian financial markets).
 My academic career led me to the position of Professor at IUSTO, Istituto Universitario Salesiano, Torino.
-I am the author of several books and articles on mediation and on other different subject about European Union law (principally on competition, pharmaceutical, wine and public law) and Italian real estate law.
+I am the author of several books and articles on mediation and on another different subject about European Union law (principally on competition, pharmaceutical, wine and public law) and Italian real estate law.
 In 2012, I attended a NLP Master Trainer course at the NLP-University, Santa Crux, California, U.S.A.

 Former “pro-bono” lawyer in front of TAS-CAS (Court of Arbitration for Sports) Ad Hoc Panel for 2006 Olympic winter games in Turin.